johnbedeir/Devops-Tools-Documentation/Terraform/README.md

 # This command will show you first what it will destroy then ask you to type yes to confirm
 terraform destroy
 # OR
-terraform destroy --auto-approve # To immediately destroy all the created resources without confirming
+terraform destroy -auto-approve # To immediately destroy all the created resources without confirming
 ```